ACRL establishes criteria for standards and guidelines for academic librarianship along with frameworks for information literacy.

-16. When the originating committee or task force is confident that the draft is acceptable to the audience it serves, submit the draft together with a summary of its proceedings, and where a revision is involved, a statement of justification for changes made to the SAC chair for action.
+- When the originating committee or task force is confident that the draft is acceptable to the audience it serves, submit the draft together with a summary of its proceedings, and where a revision is involved, a statement of justification for changes made to the SC chair for action.
 A completed copy of the Transmittal Form is submitted along with this document.
-Those groups developing or revising standards should use the form “Transmittal Sheet of Draft Standards and Guidelines” as they proceed so that all documentation and records of the process are noted.
-A completed form must accompany any standard or guideline being considered.
-The form is found on the ACRL Web site at http://www.ala.org/ala/mgrps/divs/acrl/resources/policies/draftform.cfm.
+Those groups developing or revising standards should use the form “Transmittal Form of Draft Standards and Guidelines” as they proceed so that all documentation and records of the process are noted.
+A completed form must accompany any standard, guideline, or framework being considered.

-17. Upon receipt of the document from the originating group, SAC forwards to the ACRL staff liaison for copyediting.
+- Upon receipt of the document from the originating group, SC forwards to the ACRL staff liaison for copyediting.
 Copyediting will include making the document and citations conform to Chicago style, along with reviewing the text for consistency, clarity, and ambiguity.
 The copyeditor will return the edited draft to the ACRL staff liaison along with any questions.
-ACRL staff liaison sends the copyedited version to SAC and the chair of the originating group for review and to respond to any questions from the copyeditor.
-The chair of the originating group, SAC, and ACRL staff liaison will work with the copyeditor to resolve further questions until there is agreement on a final copyedited draft.
+ACRL staff liaison sends the copyedited version to SC and the chair of the originating group for review and to respond to any questions from the copyeditor.
+The chair of the originating group, SC, and ACRL staff liaison will work with the copyeditor to resolve further questions until there is agreement on a final copyedited draft.

-18. In most cases the SAC will then review the document at an ALA conference or midwinter meeting for final approval.
-The chair of the originating committee or task force or a designated representative should attend the SAC meeting to authorize any changes recommended by SAC in the final review.
+- In most cases the SC will then review the document at an ALA conference or midwinter meeting for final approval.
+The chair of the originating committee or task force or a designated representative should attend the SC meeting to authorize any changes recommended by SC in the final review.

-19. The SAC chair will submit the final draft of the document to the ACRL Board with its recommendation.
-SAC may now also submit items for the ACRL Board to vote on between ALA conferences and midwinter meetings.
+- The SC chair will submit the final draft of the document to the ACRL Board with its recommendation.
+SC may now also submit items for the ACRL Board to vote on between ALA conferences and midwinter meetings.

-20. A final copy of the approved standard or guideline is forwarded to the ACRL staff liaison for distribution.
+- A final copy of the approved standard, guideline, or framework is forwarded to the ACRL staff liaison for distribution.

 ACRL recognizes the assessment of outcomes as an integral means of determining the adequacy and quality of libraries and their programs.
-The association directs its constituent bodies to incorporate this concept into their various activities and policies, including the drafting of ACRL standards and guidelines.
+The association directs its constituent bodies to incorporate this concept into their various activities and policies, including the drafting of ACRL standards, guidelines, and frameworks.
 (Source: ACRL Board, June 1998.)

-The first page of the standard or guideline should begin with the title of the document and a summary listing of its history in reverse chronological order, including the date of first approval by the ACRL Board and dates of subsequent reviews and revisions.
+The first page of the standard, guideline, or framework should begin with the title of the document and a summary listing of its history in reverse chronological order, including the date of first approval by the ACRL Board and dates of subsequent reviews and revisions.